-As part of the corporate governance system, the Institution has established a comprehensive risk management system, which includes the definition and categorization of the risks the Institution might be exposed, considering at least the following:
+As part of the corporate governance system, the Institution has established a comprehensive risk management system, which includes the definition and categorization of the risks to which the Institution may be exposed, considering at least the following:

-- i.
-Underwriting insurance risk- shows the risk arising from the underwriting, taking into account the claims covered and the operating processes linked to its management and, depending on the type of insurance, considers the expense management, expiration, conservation, withdraws, premium risk as well as extreme events. - ii.
-Market risk shows the potential loss due to changes in risk factors that influence the value of assets and liabilities, such as interest rates, exchange rates, price indexes, among others. - iii.
-Assets and liabilities mismatch risk shows the potential loss resulting from the lack of structural correspondence between assets and liabilities, due to the fact that a position can not be covered by establishing an equivalent opposite position, and considers the duration, currency, interest rate, exchange rates, price indexes, among others. - iv.
-Liquidity risk shows the potential loss from the early or forced sale of assets at unusual discounts to meet obligations, or from the fact that a position can not be appropriately disposed of or acquired. - v.
-Credit risk shows the potential loss arising from non-collection or the solvency of counterparties and debtors impairment over operations carried out by the Institution, including the guarantees granted.
-This risk considers the potential loss arising from non-compliance with contracts intended to reduce risk, such as reinsurance contracts, as well as accounts receivable from intermediaries and other credit risks that can not be estimated with respect to the level of the risk-free interest rate. - vi.
-Concentration risk shows the potential losses associated with an inadequate diversification of assets and liabilities, and that is derived from exposures caused by credit, market, underwriting and liquidity risks, or by the combination or interaction of several of them, by counterpart, by type of asset, area of economic activity or geographical area. - vii.
-Operational risk shows the potential loss due to deficiencies or failures in the operating processes, in information technology, in human resources, or any other adverse external event related to the operation of the Institution such as legal risk, strategic risk and reputational risk, among others.
+- i. insurance underwriting risk reflects the risk derived from the underwriting taking into account the claims covered and the operational processes linked to their care and, depending on the type of insurance, considers the risks of administration expenses, expiration, conservation, premium risks and reserves, as well as extreme events. - ii. market risk reflects the potential loss due to changes in risk factors that influence the value of assets and liabilities, such as interest rates, exchange rates, price indices, among others.

+- iii. the mismatch risk between assets and liabilities reflects the potential loss derived from the lack of structural correspondence between assets and liabilities, due to the fact that a position cannot be covered by establishing an equivalent opposite position, and considers, the duration, currency, interest rate, exchange rates, price indices, among others. - iv. liquidity risk reflects the potential loss from the anticipated or forced sale of assets at unusual discounts to meet obligations, or the fact that a position cannot be disposed of or acquired in a timely manner. - v. credit risk reflects the potential loss derived from non-payment, or deterioration of the solvency of the counterparties and debtors in the operations carried out by the Institution, including the guarantees granted.
+This risk considers the potential loss derived from the breach of contracts intended to reduce risk, such as reinsurance contracts, as well as accounts receivable from intermediaries and other credit risks that cannot be estimated with respect to the rate level. risk-free interest. - vi. concentration risk reflects the potential losses associated with an inadequate diversification of assets and liabilities, and which derives from exposures caused by credit, market, underwriting, liquidity risks, or by the combination or interaction of several of them, by counterparty, by type of asset, area of economic activity or geographical area. - vii. and operational risk reflects the potential loss due to deficiencies or failures in operational processes, information technology, human resources, or any other adverse external event related to the operation of the Institution such as legal risk, strategic risk and reputational risk, among others.

-Risk management policies
+Financial risk management policies

-The Board of Directors of the Institution has the general responsibility for the establishment and supervision of comprehensive risk management policies.
-The Board of Directors has implemented a comprehensive risk management system that is part of the organizational structure of the Institution, which is integrated to the decision-making processes and is supported by the internal control system designating a specific area of the Institution that is responsible of designing, implementing and monitoring the system of comprehensive risk management (Risk management area).
+The Institution's Board of Directors has overall responsibility for establishing and supervising comprehensive risk management policies.
+The Board of Directors has implemented a comprehensive risk management system that is part of the Institution's organizational structure, which is integrated into the decision-making processes and is supported by the internal control system, for this purpose it has designated a specific area of the Institution that is responsible for designing, implementing and monitoring the comprehensive risk management system (Risk Management Area).

-The institution's risk management policies are established to identify and analyze the risks faced by the Institution, establish adequate risk limits and controls, and monitor risks and compliance with limits.
-Risk management policies and systems are reviewed periodically to reflect changes in market conditions and the Institution's activities.
+The Institution's risk management policies are established to identify and analyze the risks faced by the Institution, establish adequate risk limits and controls, and monitor risks and compliance with limits.
+Risk management policies and systems are periodically reviewed to reflect changes in market conditions and the Institution's activities.